At University of Arizona since 2011. Current positions:

 Previously he was a Research Associate at the Massachusetts Institute of Technology.
-He is a Visiting Associate in the Center for Systems and Software Engineering at the University of Southern California and a Visiting Scientist at the Software Engineering Institute at Carnegie Mellon University.
+He was a Visiting Associate in the Center for Systems and Software Engineering at the University of Southern California and a Visiting Scientist at the Software Engineering Institute at Carnegie Mellon University.
 Previously he was a Visiting Fellow at the Defence & Systems Institute at the University of South Australia, Universidad Politécnica de Madrid, and the United States Military Academy at West Point.
 He was Visiting Fellow of the Royal Academy of Engineering (UK) hosted by the University of Bath and Fulbright Scholar at the Universidad Carlos III de Madrid.

-Dr. Valerdi is a two-time recipient of the Best Thesis Advisor Award in the MIT Technology & Policy Program, the Best Article of the Year Awards in the Systems Engineering Journal and Defense Acquisition Journal, and Best Paper Awards at the Conference on Systems Engineering Research (2009 and 2013), International Society of Parametric Analysts (2005), and Conference on Predictive Models in Software Engineering.
+Dr. Valerdi is a two-time recipient of the Best Thesis Advisor Award in the MIT Technology & Policy Program, the Best Article of the Year Awards in the Systems Engineering Journal and Defense Acquisition Journal, and Best Paper Awards at the Conference on Systems Engineering Research, International Society of Parametric Analysts, and Conference on Predictive Models in Software Engineering.
 He was the youngest recipient of the Frank Freiman Award, the top honor given by the International Cost Estimating and Analysis Association and was elected Fellow of the International Council on Systems Engineering.
 He was elected into the Mexican Academy of Engineering, following in the footsteps of his father, Dr. Jorge Valerdi, and uncle, Dr. Jose Albarran.
 Dr. Valerdi was named Distinguished Outreach Professor at the University of Arizona in recognition of the development of Science of Sport, a STEM Education program for K-12 he developed in collaboration with professional sports teams which has been used by over 500,000 students in the U.S.

 His contributions to the field include the Constructive Systems Engineering Cost Model (COSYSMO), a model for estimating systems engineering effort, which has been calibrated with data provided by BAE Systems, Boeing, General Dynamics, L-3 Communications, Lockheed Martin, Northrop Grumman, Raytheon, and SAIC.